gm2552/hungryman/doc/TAPDeployment.md

 ## Prerequisites

-These instructions assume that you have a TAP cluster up and running with the following packages installed:
+These instructions assume that you have a TAP cluster up and running with the following packages installed and [kubectl](https://kubernetes.io/docs/tasks/tools/) installed configured to access your TAP cluster:

 * Tanzu Build Services
 * Tanzu Cloud Native Runtimes